7H3XXX/7H3XXX/README.md

 - 👋 Hi, I’m @7H3XXX, my real name is Marc-Antoine Ngaba
 - 👀 I’m interested in JavaScript ecosystem
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning Remix
-- 💞️ I’m looking to collaborate on JavaScript related projects to extend my skills
+- 💞️ I’m looking to collaborate on JavaScript related projects to immersive experiences that bring value to users.
 - 📫 How to reach me: marcantoine826@gmail.com

 <!---